 - You feel tired and worn out during the day

-You owe it to yourself and your family to learn why you’re snoring and can’t remain asleep, and take action.
-A common cause of heavy snoring is sleep apnea.
+You owe it to yourself and your family to learn why you’re snoring and can’t remain asleep.
+Take action!

 What is Sleep Apnea and How Does it Affect You?

-Sleep apnea is a common sleep disorder that disrupts your sleep, and can take a toll on your health and well-being.
-In fact, sleep apnea can be life-threatening.
+Sleep apnea is a common sleep disorder that disrupts your sleep and can take a toll on your health and well-being.
+Sleep apnea can be life-threatening.
 You should consult with your doctor immediately if you believe you may suffer from it.

 Sleep apnea occurs when your breathing pauses for ten seconds or more repeatedly while sleeping.
 When your breathing stops, oxygen ceases to move to the necessary parts of your body, including your brain.
 This can happen hundreds of times each time you go to bed.